Johnny Depp Movie ‘City Of Lies’ Has Been Pulled From Release With Only A Month To Go

-After months of negative press for actor Pirates of The Caribbean actor Johnny Depp—including an extremely detailed Rolling Stone article—Global Road Entertainment has pulled his upcoming movie City of Lies from release.
+After months of negative press for Pirates of The Caribbean actor Johnny Depp — including an extremely detailed Rolling Stone article — Global Road Entertainment has pulled his upcoming movie City of Lies from release.

 The movie about the murder case of rapper Notorious B.I.G. was originally slated to open on September 7, 2018.
-According to The Hollywood Reporter, the announcement comes during a time that would make any kind of ad campaign for the movie virtually impossible.
+According to the Hollywood Reporter, the announcement comes during a time that would make any kind of ad campaign for the movie virtually impossible.

 Warner Bros., on the other hand, is not pulling the Johnny Depp film Fantastic Beasts: The Crimes of Grindelwald from release, at least, not at this point.
 Fantastic Beasts is a spinoff of the hugely popular Harry Potter franchise.